Extensibility: Authorization

 Authorization Keys

-The extensible authorization system consistes of a large set of keys.
+The extensible authorization system consists of a large set of keys.
 Each key uniquely represents a specific capability, for example, the ability to view a Connection, edit or delete a Connection.
 With the help of these keys, the system evaluates the permissions during runtime and renders UI both helping offer a secure management system and a customizable user experience.

 Note